jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b)
   (c) the determination of the obligation of another person to withhold under Part R (General collection rules) from the amount.

-### GC 11 Requests for matching treatment
+### GC 11 Applications for matching treatment
 When this section applies
 (1) This section applies when—
   (a) an arm’s length amount of consideration is substituted under section GC 7 or GC 8 in relation to a transfer pricing arrangement entered into by a person (the taxpayer); and
-  (b) the other party to the arrangement or, if the other party is a controlled foreign company (CFC), a person with an income interest in the CFC, applies to the Commissioner in writing within 6 months after an assessment is made for the taxpayer which reflects the substitution; and
+  (b) the other party to the arrangement or, if the other party is a controlled foreign company (CFC), a person with an income interest in the CFC, applies to the Commissioner within 6 months after an assessment is made for the taxpayer which reflects the substitution; and
   (c) the Commissioner considers it is fair and reasonable to apply subsection (2), having regard to an adjustment made under a double tax agreement or any other matter; and
   (d) the Commissioner has notified the other party.
 Substitution applying for other party